SolaceProducts/terraform-solacebroker-service/examples/basic-vpn/README.md

 Configuration in this directory creates a basic [message VPN](https://docs.solace.com/Features/VPN/Managing-Message-VPNs.htm) on the PubSub+ event broker, leveraging the Service Terraform module.

-The created VPN will enable SMF and WebSocket messaging services with a message spool of 1500 MB assigned by default, however REST, AMQP and MQTT services need to be enabled and configured if required through optional input variables.
-The code will show an example how to enable and configure REST messaging.
-Use of JNDI and DMR will also be enabled by default.
+The created VPN will enable SMF and WebSocket messaging services with a message spool of 1500 MB assigned by default, as well as use of JNDI and DMR will also be enabled.
+Refer to the example [Services and listen ports](examples/services-and-listen-ports) how to enable and configure other services including REST, MQTT and AMQP.

 The VPN will include a `default` permissive ACL profile and a client profile, similar to the ones in the `default` message VPN.
 These profiles will enable ready-to-go messaging on the VPN for development and demo purposes.
 For production use a customized ACL profile and a client profile should be specified as in [this example](examples/customized-client-and-acl-profiles).